vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 coverage passes.
 The full build is warning-free and all 20 CTest targets pass;
 no test code is added.

+### Finalize decoded tracks in one pass

+TrackDecodeSession now accumulates the track annotation range while assembling the final commands, removing a separate walk and its helper.
+Reserve the known command count before assembly.
+Empty tracks retain their original start anchor, and command order, source ownership, and trackless annotations are unchanged.
+The decode bound also uses min directly; its maximum default needs no special branch.

+This removes ten production lines.
+Existing source hierarchy, command ordering, track-range, and malformed-command coverage passes.
+The full build is warning-free and all 20 CTest targets pass; no test code is added.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,